 A diagnosis of cancer can leave you and your loved ones feeling uncertain, anxious and overwhelmed, especially if you are at risk of venous thromboembolism (VTE).
-There are important treatment decisions to make, emotional concerns to manage, and insurance and financial paperwork to organize, among other practical concerns.
+The time ahead will be very important to you.
+This fact sheet gives advice on how to:

 Venous thromboembolism (VTE) refers to a blood clot in a vein.
 People with cancer are more likely to develop blood clots, compared with the general population.
 Therefore, it is important to understand what VTE is, if you are at risk, and how VTE can be prevented and treated.